academe/OmniPay-Payone/README.md

 The notification comes from IP address 185.60.20.0/24 (185.60.20.1 to 185.60.20.254).
 This driver does not make any attempt to validate that.

-Your application must response to the notification within ten seconds, because when a Frontend hosted form is used, the user will be waiting on the PAYONE site for the asknowledgement - just save the data to storage and end.
+Your application must respond to the notification within ten seconds, because when a Frontend hosted form is used, the user will be waiting on the PAYONE site for the aknowledgement - just save the data to storage and end.

 The notification Server Request (i.e. *incoming* request to your server) is captured by the